Ircama/hostp2pd/README.md

 *hostp2pd* accepts [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct) connections from P2P Clients and activates a local [P2P-GO](https://w1.fi/wpa_supplicant/devel/p2p.html) (Wi-Fi Direct Group Owner).
 It fully relies on [wpa_supplicant](https://en.wikipedia.org/wiki/Wpa_supplicant) to manage Wi-Fi Direct networking and it interfaces *wpa_supplicant* through its [wpa_cli](https://manpages.debian.org/stretch/wpasupplicant/wpa_cli.8.en.html) command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)): *wpa_cli* is run in background and [p2p commands](https://w1.fi/cgit/hostap/plain/wpa_supplicant/README-P2P) are piped via pseudo-tty communication, while events returned by *wpa_cli* are read and processed.

-*hostp2pd* enables *wpa_supplicant* to accept Wi-Fi Direct connections from Android smartphones, as well as managing standard infrastructure mode AP connections to the same P2P-GO group.
+*hostp2pd* enables *wpa_supplicant* to accept Wi-Fi Direct connections from P2P Clients, including for instance Android smartphones, as well as to manage standard infrastructure mode AP connections to the same P2P-GO group.
 It includes a command-line interface mode for monitoring and controlling, can be executed as a batch or as a daemon and provides an API for integration into other Python programs.

 # Connecting via Wi-Fi Direct with Android devices